raghav-sharma272381/instagram-clone/README.md

 # instagram-clone

 This is the clone I made of instagram using react native, redux and firebase.
-It has all the CRED functionality in it, all the data is being fetched in real time from firebase servers.
+It has all the CRUD functionality in it, all the data is being fetched in real time from firebase servers.
 This was a personal project for understanding firebase and redux and data flow in react so I did not focus that much on UI, Here are some of the screenshots from the app.

 # App in working